 One of my favourite ways of serving black beans is in a richly flavoured soup.
 For children, the soup can easily be blended to produce a smoother soup.

-1 tbsp olive oil
+1 TBSP olive oil

-1 onion, chopped
+1 medium onion, finely diced

-2 garlic cloves, crushed
+2-3 garlic cloves, minced

 1 tsp ground cumin